HarrisonCamm/Gardeners-Grove/README.md

 - These properties are to configure the application to work with the mail server and database used.

 ### 4 - Running the project
+We are not deploying on the PROD instance.
+We have a persistent database using h2.
 From the root directory ...

 1. Open a terminal in the root directory of the project.